Arnold Zuboff: Early life and education

-Arnold Stuart Zuboff was born in 1946.
+Zuboff was born on January 2, 1946.
 He was raised in West Hartford, Connecticut.

-Zuboff received a BA in philosophy from the University of Connecticut in 1968, and attended Princeton University Graduate School until 1972.
-In 2009, he successfully defended his thesis titled Time, Self, and Sleeping Beauty, under the supervision of his doctoral advisor, Thomas Nagel.
+Zuboff received a B.A. in philosophy from the University of Connecticut in 1968, and attended Princeton University Graduate School until 1972.
+In 2009, he defended his thesis, Time, Self, and Sleeping Beauty, under the supervision of Thomas Nagel.
 His examiners were Gilbert Harman, Adam Elga, John P. Burgess, Alexander Nehamas, and Nagel.

 Career

-Zuboff lectured at the University College London's Department of Philosophy from 1974 till his retirement in 2011.
-He is now an Honorary Senior Research Associate.
+Zuboff lectured at the UCL Department of Philosophy from 1974 until his retirement in 2011.
+As of 2020, he was an Honorary Senior Research Associate at UCL.